mmm/infrastructure-gym/gym_terraform/envs/README.md

-Want to support referencing an individual environment as
+Supports referencing an individual environment as

 ```
 import gym_terraform